How To Overcome Shyness At Work: 7 Ideas From Psychology

 My mind is chattering about things that might happen.
 That’s my mind doing it.
 It is not talking about a reality, but an imagined possibility.

-If you’re feeling nervous to speak before a group, pay attention to the anxiety rising inside you.
+If you feel nervous speaking before a group, pay attention to the anxiety rising inside you.
 Then take an in-depth look.
 Give it a deeper thought.
 Find out why exactly are you anxious about it.

 • Do you think you’ll draw a blank?